tzorake/TSyntaxHighlighter/README.md

 # TSyntaxHighlighter
-Syntax Highlighter written in Qt 5 & JavaScript
+Syntax Highlighter is written in Qt 5 & JavaScript